MeseCraft/MeseCraft/README.md

 MeseCraft - A blocky survival game.
 ==========================
-Copyright (C) 2019-2023 MeseCraft www.mesecraft.com
+Copyright (C) 2019-2023 MeseCraft
 <contact@mesecraft.com>

 Description
 -------------------------
 The best game for Minetest.
 A survival game with new depth, mechanics, biomes, mobs and many essential additions.
 Has a focus on being fun, user-friendly, stable, and minimalist but featured.
-Join our cause: https://www.mesecraft.com
+Join us at: https://www.mesecraft.com

 Currently, this game is stable and has been debugged on an online server environment with many players.
 There is active development so new bugs may come and go.